gvwilson/fiction/iffy/index.md

 Their trajectories disappeared as they intersected the expanding violet blob.

 And then the blob touched the sea floor.
-The pink blotch beneath it writhed like like a living thing.
+The pink blotch beneath it writhed like a living thing.
 Graphs flashed onto the screen, probability surfaces dancing in three dimensions as the *Guinevere*'s core tried to predict what would happen next.